-It is critical that you determine your risk tolerance and your time horizon to invest.
+You must determine your risk tolerance and your time horizon to invest.
 If your investments do not align to your appetite for risk or to the time horizon for your goal, then you are setting yourself up for disappointment.

-Financial Advisors tend to rush through this step, or assume the answer for you.
+Financial Advisors tend to rush through this step or assume the answer for you.
 Slow them down.

 Choose Your Investment

-Both of these have you answer questions about your situation and then help you select a low cost portfolio based on your risk tolerance and time horizon.
+Both of these have you answer questions about your situation and then help you select a low-cost portfolio based on your risk tolerance and time horizon.

 There are so many opportunities these days.
 Learning about things like a Forex demo, how to trade cryptocurrency, and what options trading is can be appealing alternatives to traditional investments.
-They can also be complicated and risky, so be sure to do your research.
+They can also be complicated and risky, so do your research.
 Be careful about allocating too much to these risky alternatives.